 The primers describe the health interventions delivered in each of the campaigns and note general characteristics of the campaigns, such as their frequency, target population age, delivery methods, and points of delivery.
-The primers describe the key strategy and guidance documents that exist for the health domains, with select references to The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the broader health system and ongoing delivery of int and campaigns included.
+The primers describe the key strategy and guidance documents that exist for the health domains, with select references to The sharing of all or specific campaign components or functions by a specific program addressing a disease or health need with the and campaigns included.
 The primers also cover the key players involved in coordination and advocacy for the health domains.
 Finally, the primers include a section on financing which describes the largest funders, the different funding mechanisms, and commodity procurement.
 This section also describes the key implementers of those funds, and concludes with a brief country case example, elicited from the interviews, related to campaign financing.